rockettheme/docs/Docs/joomla/templates/syndicate/demo_module_12.md

 ---
 title: Syndicate: Recreating the Demo - Most Popular Articles
-description: Your Guide to Recreating Elements of the Syndicate Template for Joomla
+description: Your Guide to Recreating Elements of the Syndicate Demo for Joomla
 breadcrumb: /joomla:Joomla/!templates:Templates/syndicate:Syndicate

 ---